 Once you and your provider have isolated the specific cause(s) of your condition, you can move on to the treatment phase.
 In addition to treating the direct cause behind your case of nephrotic syndrome, your health care provider may prescribe blood pressure medication to control your symptoms.
 Your provider may also recommend taking diuretics to help your kidneys flush excess liquids and other waste to the urine for elimination from the body.
 Because nephrotic syndrome may make you more susceptible to infections, blood clots, and acute and chronic kidney failure, you and your provider may need to communicate more frequently than normal throughout the course of your treatment.
 Your provider may request that you write down the progression of your symptoms overtime in between appointments.

 You may want to consider reducing your sodium intake to reduce fluid retention and swelling.
 A low-fat and low-cholesterol diet may also improve symptoms for some people.
 For more information and support, consider scheduling an appointment with a kidney specialist (also referred to as a nephrologist) and check out the American Kidney Fund and the NephCure Foundation.
-If you’re a Columbia student, you can make an appointment with Medical Services on the Morningside Campus or Student Health Services on the CUMC Campus so you can determine exactly what is causing your symptoms and move forward with a treatment program.
+Your primary health care provider can also help you find a specialist.

 Nephrotic syndrome can be difficult to cope with.
 However, the moment you and your doctor are able to pinpoint the direct cause of your condition, you will be able to move toward recovery.Alice!